magento/architecture/design-documents/asynchronous-import/asycnhronous-import-service.md

 # Asynchronous Import as separate service
 ## Context

-Main idea of extension is to replace current Imporm module with new implementation that will allow to users import objects in Magento by using Asynchronous approach.
+Main idea of extension is to replace current Import module with new implementation that will allow to users import objects in Magento by using Asynchronous approach.

 Basic idea:
 - User upload *.csv (or any other) file format